Dance Body Design

 In development throughout 2020/21/22

-In a similar vein to the Milpirri Banner Home Page project, Tracks Dance Company wishes to gather knowledge around the Milpirri dances as performed in Lajamanu since 2005, and then make this accessible.
+In a similar vein to the Milpirri Banner Home Page project, Tracks Dance Company wishes to gather knowledge about the Milpirri dances as performed in Lajamanu since 2005, and then make this accessible.

 Tracks has also worked with Lajamanu artists outside the community, including in Darwin, Victoria, and New South Wales.
 There is potential to extend this work to include those activities.